shehreendheda/katacoda-scenarios/logsprocess/logspipeline/step3.md

 These logs are http access logs and usually don't have an assigned severity.
-You can assign the severity using the `http.status_code` attribute (indicated in box in image) to enrich the logs displayed using information from the logs.
+You can assign the severity using the `http.status_code` attribute (indicated in box in image) to enrich the logs using information from the logs.

 ![logs-parsed-attributes](logspipeline/assets/logs-parsed-attributes.png)